 Drums

-- Elk or Buffalo rawhide, processed by the artist
+- Elk or Buffalo rawhide (processed by artist).

-- Shipped UPS unless otherwise stated by you
+- Shipped UPS, USPS, or FedEx, unless otherwise stated by you.

 Materials

 I make my drums in a traditional manner.
-I use Alaskan Yellow cedar, and sometimes Port Orford Cedar for the frames.
-The wood pieces are hand cut and glued together.
+I use Alaskan Yellow Cedar and sometimes Port Orford Cedar for the frames.
+The wood pieces are hand-cut and glued together.
 There are no metal fasteners used.
-The glue is a high quality waterproof glue.
+The glue is a high-quality waterproof glue.
 The frames are then sanded smooth.
 The drum heads are either buffalo or elk rawhide.
-Each fall I collect fresh, raw hides from hunters and ranchers (in the case of some buffalo) , I process the hides using cold water and sometimes wood ash from the wood stove.
+Each fall, I collect fresh raw hides from hunters and ranchers (in the case of some buffalo), and then I process the hides using cold water and sometimes wood ash from the wood stove.
 When the hair slips, I scrape off the hair and flesh to make rawhide.
 I then lace the hide to a frame to dry.

 Making the drums